digital-asset/daml/docs/source/daml/reference/generic-templates.rst

    :start-after: -- start instance
    :end-before: -- end instance

-Note that we must choose a name, here ``CoinProposal``, for creating contracts of this template in some client languages (for example when using the Java ledger bindings).
+Note that we must choose a name, here ``CoinProposal``, for the template instance.
+It serves two purposes.
+First, it provides a type synonym for the underlying type, here ``Proposal Coin``.
+Second, it must be used to create contracts of this template in some client languages (for example when using the Java ledger bindings).

 With a template instance in place, we can create and exercise choices on contracts of this type.